NAMIP-Computer-Museum/MMIF/README.md

 ## References (by chronological order)

-* 1947 - About Mathematical Machines by Léon Brillouin
+* 1947 - About Mathematical Machines by Léon Brillouin (in French)
-* 1956 - About Core Functions by Vitold Belevitch
+* 1956 - About Core Functions by Vitold Belevitch (in French)
 * 1957 - CECE document 1 - manuel de programmation (in French)
-* 1958 - CECE document 2 - pseudo-code Manual
+* 1958 - CECE document 2 - pseudo-code Manual (in English)
-* 1959 - MKII document 4 - about elementary functions
+* 1959 - MKII document 4 - about elementary functions (in French)
-* 2008 - MMIF slides by Sandra Mols
+* 2008 - MMIF slides by Sandra Mols (in English)
-* 2010 - Account on the Machine by Pierre-Jacques Courtoy
+* 2010 - Account on the Machine by Pierre-Jacques Courtoy (in English)
 * 2010 - MMIF Book by Marie Gevers (in French)
 * 2014 - MMIF summary paper by Marie Gevers (in Engligh)